Skip to Content

 thing 1 or thing 2 headband

 These polar bear cutting activity pages perfectly complement the book ‘Polar Bear, Polar Bear, What Do You Hear?’
-Your kids can practice their scissor skills and have fun with these sweet polar bear cut-outs.
+They’re an easy prep activity that makes learning fun!
+Your kids can practice their scissor skills and dive into some immersive learning with these sweet polar bear cut-outs.
 Add to the fun by asking your kids what their polar bears can hear – we are sure you’ll get some creative answers!

-Dinosaur do-a-dot printables are an educational way for your little ones to discover their favorite dinos from the ‘How Do Dinosaurs…’ series!
+Dinosaur do a dot printables are an educational way for your little ones to discover their favorite dinos from the ‘How Do Dinosaurs…’ series!
 Kids can match the colors in the book to fill in the circles and create their own unique dinosaur artwork.
-This activity is also great for working on letter recognition, patterns, and counting.
+This cute activity is also great for working on letter recognition, patterns, counting, and promoting independent work.

 horton headband